tnield/NCSRPrintOut/README.md

 ## Setup
 Import the previously listed libraries and just run main().

+## Output
+Once you run main() the code will return a part1.csv, part2.csv and the Printout.pdf.

 ## Example.xlsx
 This file is an empty file.
 In its xlsx format it is easier to file out.
 Once it is filled out change the format to csv.